Large Flat Rate USPS Box: Dimensions, Weight & Cost (2025)

 Consider using a large flat rate USPS box in these situations:

-• For Heavy Items: If your package weighs around 18 pounds or more, the large flat rate box is almost always the cheaper choice compared to standard Priority Mail.
+- For Heavy Items: If your package weighs more than a few pounds, the large flat rate box is almost always the cheaper choice compared to standard Priority Mail, especially for items over 20 pounds.
 For a 20 lb shipment, see our 20 lbs: UPS or USPS? comparison.

-• For Long Distances: For packages traveling to farther zones (like from New York to California), flat rate can be more economical even for moderately heavy items weighing five to ten pounds.
+- For Long Distances: For packages traveling to farther zones (like from New York to California), flat rate can be more economical even for moderately heavy items.

-The breakeven point depends entirely on the package’s weight and destination.
+The breakeven point depends on the specifics of your shipment.
 Instead of guessing, you can get a clear answer in seconds.
-Using an online shipping calculator lets you compare rates for the large flat rate USPS box against standard Priority Mail and other carriers to see which option saves you the most money.
+Using an online shipping calculator lets you compare rates for the large flat rate USPS box against standard Priority Mail, Cubic, and other carriers to see which option saves you the most money.
 For a deeper dive, read our guide on which is cheaper: UPS or USPS.

 Special Versions of the Large Flat Rate Box